Cheap Romantic Date Ideas

 Romance Doesn't Have to Mean Expensive

 If you are like most couples, you love romance.
 The problem is that date nights tend to get expensive.
 When you’re in the middle of saving for a down payment, a baby, or paying off your student loans, you might not think you have the money for a date night, but these 20 romantic and cheap date ideas focus on reconnecting with your partner so you can keep that spark—and your savings—alive.

-If you and your partner love nature, going for a hike together can be a relaxing—or challenging — experience, depending on the trail you take.
+If you and your partner love nature, going for a hike together can be a relaxing—or challenging, depending on the trail you take—experience.

-Most hikes can be had for free, but if you want to have a better chance at a clean path, look to state parks, which often charge only for parking.
+Most hikes can be had for free, but if you want to have a better chance at a clean path, look to state parks, which sometimes charge entrance fees or fees for different activities.

 While date nights fall by the wayside as life gets busier, so does getting in touch with your creative side.
 When is the last time you painted, drew, or colored something?

 Introduce some playfulness into your life by getting your partner in on the fun.
 Buy an adult coloring book and pick an illustration to color.
 Have fun drawing cartoon versions of yourselves together.
 Pick one of your favorite pictures together and paint it.

 This is a tried-and-true romantic date idea that won’t cost you an arm and a leg.
 Make food at home and bring some snacks and beverages.
 Take a blanket or some chairs and go to your local park for lunch.
 Spend a few hours talking, enjoying the food, and people-watching.